thingsboard/thingsboard.github.io/docs/user-guide/provision-devices.md

 - **tenant id** - it is used to provision device for the specific tenant;
 - **customer id** - if present (optional parameter), it is used to provision device at the customer level;
 - **group name** (available in PE version) - if present (optional parameter), it is used to automatically add the device to a specific group;
-- **pre-provision allowed** - if true, allows to provision the device that is present in the DB.
+- **provision validation strategy** - allows to provision the device in different ways, see below for more details.

 In order to create the provision profile, the following POST request is needed to be sent to the following URL: